Budibase/website/content/blog/micro-saas-ideas/index.md

 +++
 date = "2019-01-23"
-title = "6 Micro SaaS Ideas You'll Want To Steal" categories = ["Inspire"] tags = ["SaaS, ideas, micro saas"] description = "This list of Micro SaaS ideas is perfect if you are considering starting a new project.
+title = "6 Micro SaaS Ideas You'll Want To Steal in 2020" categories = ["Inspire"] tags = ["SaaS, ideas, micro saas"] description = "This list of Micro SaaS ideas is perfect if you are considering starting a new project.
 Each idea on the list is original and validated by the Budibase team."